gvbusa/funwithbash/fwb009/README.md

 In the previous chapter we provisioned a "dev" environment in AWS.

 In this chapter we will provision an EC2 instance in the "dev" environment in which to deploy the task-list app.
+On the EC2 Instance we will install docker and docker-compose, and start the docker service.
 We will then deploy the task-list app and the nginx reverse-proxy to it.

 ### Secrets Management